Neuro Blast Review: Does It Really Work?

 Nootropics have become one of the trending supplement categories over the past few years.
 Like many supplements, nootropics tend to be a blend of various ingredients, some of which have a certain level of research supporting effectiveness and some having little to no research corroborating the claims a supplement company attaches to them.

-As we point out in our guide to memory supplements, there are multiple reputable websites who raise legitimate questions about the effectiveness of nootropics.
+There are multiple reputable websites who raise legitimate questions about the effectiveness of nootropics.

 “While there are reasons to believe that some of the ingredients might work, there is no convincing scientific evidence that they do work to improve or forestall normal age-related memory losses,” Cohen told Holland.
 “There are studies under way of some of the ingredients, but it is too early to predict whether any will be safe and effective.”